Feupos/key_value_pair_storage/README.md

 Simple application to allow storage of key value pairs.
 It is a minimal implemtation that allows storage with json files.
 Test coverage is limited to good weather scenarios.

+Buildroot configurations to compile the application are available on a separate repository https://github.com/Feupos/buildroot-kvpstorage.

 Template for project structure is generated with base from https://github.com/filipdutescu/modern-cpp-template

 ## Usage